vimana-cloud/vimana/docs/developer-setup.md

 - The [runtime tests] use Bazel's [`requires-fakeroot`] tag (in order to manipulate the network device using `rtnetlink`), and that tag is only supported by Bazel on Linux.
+- The [operator test] requires a build of `kube-apiserver`, which is not available for Mac.

 To work around this, any Bazel command can be run in a persistent container dedicated to the current Git worktree.